Antlion: Pit-building species

 Recent research has found that antlion larvae often "play dead" for a variable amount of time (from a few minutes up to an hour) when disturbed to hide from predators.
 The method is effective; it increased survival rates in patches that use it by 20%.
 Furthermore, they appear to have maximized its usefulness—further increasing the duration is not likely to convey substantial survival benefits to the larvae.

 Evolution

 The closest living relatives of antlions within the Myrmeleontoidea are the owlflies (Ascalaphidae); the Nymphidae are more distantly related.
 The extinct Araripeneuridae and Babinskaiidae are considered likely to be stem groups in the Myrmeleontiformia clade.
 The phylogeny of the Neuroptera has been explored using mitochondrial DNA sequences, and while issues remain for the group as a whole (the "Hemerobiiformia" being paraphyletic), the Myrmeleontiformia is generally agreed to be monophyletic, giving the following cladogram:

 The subfamilies are shown below; a few genera, mostly fossil, are of uncertain or basal position.
 The fossil record of antlions is very small by neuropteran standards.
 However, some Mesozoic fossils attest to the antlions' origin more than 150 million years ago.
 These were at one time separated as the Palaeoleontidae, but are now usually recognized as early antlions.

-There is little consensus regarding the supra-generic classification within the Myrmeleontidae, but the following four subfamilies (with select genera) are accepted by many researchers: